How to code the home page of a WordPress powered website

 Now, You have to tell WordPress which type of homepage you are going after.
 By default, WordPress uses front-page.php to display the latest blog posts.
 But we need a Static Homepage.
 You can change the default WordPress behavior by changing a simple radio button setting inside the WordPress Admin Settings panel and you’ll learn how to do this in the next chapter.

-3 thoughts on “How to code the home page of a WordPress powered website”
+3 Replies to “How to code the home page of a WordPress powered website”

 1. Great!